dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/set-operators.md

 ---

 ### Unions
-Providing multiple space-delineated arguments to the `--select`, `--exclude`, or `--selector` flags selects the union of them all.
+Providing multiple space-delimited arguments to the `--select`, `--exclude`, or `--selector` flags selects the union of them all.
 If a resource is included in at least one selector, it will be included in the final set.